 • Host a Jupyter server to prototype faster

-• Use httpd to share files to have a retro feeling with Apache FTP servers
+• Use httpd to share files to have a retro feeling with Apache FTP servers to speed up example sharing on the big day

 • GCode sender via WebSocket to FluidNC in case I cannot make it work with CNC.js